A Mean Field Games Model for Cryptocurrency Mining: Competition with cost advantages

 \section{Competition with cost advantages}

-In this section, we consider a model in which a miner can have cost advantages over the rest.
+In this section, we consider a model in which one miner has cost advantages over the rest.
 This could be due to access to cheaper energy or more advanced equipment, and helps the miner become dominant in the mining game.
-Bitmain is one example of an advantageous miner.
-It takes advantage of the cheaper electricity in China, like the hydropower stations in Sichuan during the rainy season, and also of its expansion overseas, like Hydro Quebec in Canada, which offers some of the lowest electricity rates in North America.\footnote{\url{https://www.reuters.com/article/us-canada-bitcoin-china/chinese-bitcoin-miners-eye-sites-in-energy-rich-canada-idUSKBN1F10BU}} The model studied in this section suggests that cost advantages can be a contributing factor in the centralization observed in Bitcoin mining, which is dominated by a few large entities, as is illustrated in Figure \ref{fig: Bitcoin hash rate distribution.}.
+Bitmain is one example of an advantaged miner.
+It utilizes cheaper electricity in China, like the hydropower stations in Sichuan during the rainy season, and also Hydro Quebec in Canada, which offers some of the lowest electricity rates in North America.\footnote{\url{https://www.reuters.com/article/us-canada-bitcoin-china/chinese-bitcoin-miners-eye-sites-in-energy-rich-canada-idUSKBN1F10BU}} The model studied in this section suggests that cost advantages can be a contributing factor in the centralization observed in Bitcoin mining, which is dominated by a few large entities, as is illustrated in Figure \ref{fig: Bitcoin hash rate distribution.}.